Business in Italy

 The on-campus seminar has two main objectives: (1) to provide students the opportunity to learn about globalization and (2) to prepare students for the field trip.
 Once we return from Italy, our on-campus study has two new objectives: (1) to discuss what was learned in class in relation to what was observed and experienced in Italy, and (2) to reflect upon the professional and personal experiences the seminar and field trip facilitated.

-Students will travel with three Isenberg School representatives to Italy for a first-hand look at Italian business and culture.
-Accompanied by two faculty members and one teaching assistant from the Isenberg School of Management, students will visit cities, such as Milan, Florence, and Rome with day trips to nearby locations of interest.
+Students will travel with two-three Isenberg School representatives to Italy for a first-hand look at Italian business and culture.
+Accompanied by at least two faculty members from the Isenberg School of Management, students will visit cities, such as Milan, Florence, and Rome with day trips to nearby locations of interest.
 Students will meet with peers in Italian universities, with business people to observe business in action, and they will visit cultural and historical sites to get a feel of the societal undercurrents.

 More about the Program